jacobzymet/jacobzymet/README.md

 - **Technologies:**
   - HTML/CSS
   - WordPress
-  - Docker (for containerizing WordPress)
+  - Docker
+  - Podman

 ## My Projects
 - **Proprietary/Closed-Source**<br />
   - Solara <br />
-    <sub>A program that manages containerized websites (specifically for Sol) using Docker.
+    <sub>A program that manages Sol containerized websites using Docker.
 Written in Python, Bash, Powershell, and Min.</sub>

   - Min <br />
     <sub>A specialized programming language that is interpreted and compiled, created for Sol/Solara internal software, designed to be maximally-simple and easily understandable.
 Supports amd64, AArch64, and AArch32 processor types.
 Syntax example: ``if OS=windows then batch("echo Hello Windows User") else if OS=linux then bash("echo Hello Linux User!")``.
 The Min interpreter is written in C#.</sub>